 The story of KAMUT®

-The grain called King Tut’s Wheat became a local novelty.
+The grain called “King Tut wheat” became a local novelty.
 In June of 1964, the local newspaper in Great Falls, Montana carried a story

 In 1977, just after finishing his Ph.D. in Plant Biochemistry at the University of California at Davis, Bob was eating a package of Corn Nuts®

 snacks.
-In bold letters across the back of the package it was written that Corn Nuts®
+In bold letters across the back of the package, it was written that Corn Nuts®

 Company to see if they would be interested in making a giant wheat snack.
-The company expressed interest and Bob’s father Mack located a jar of the wheat.
+The company expressed interest and Bob’s father Mack located a jar of the grain.
 Initial trials were successful.
 However, after learning of the limited supply, the Corn Nuts®

-company decided not to continue with the project.
+Company decided not to continue with the project.

-brand khorasan wheat can be found throughout the world in products including breads, pasta, pizza, cereals, snacks, pastries, crackers, beer, green foods and cereal drinks.
+brand khorasan wheat can be found throughout the world in products including breads, pasta, pizza, cereals, snacks, pastries, crackers, beer, green foods, and cereal drinks.